FudanSELab/LISP/README.md

-# LLMISP
+# LISP

-This repository contains the source code of LLMISP and tables of data recorded in the experiments.
+> This repository contains the source code of LISP and tables of data recorded in the experiments.

+ICSE '25: LLM Based Input Space Partitioning Testing for Library APIs

+Jiageng Li, Zhen Dong*, Chong Wang, Haozhen You, Cen Zhang, Yang Liu, Xin Peng

-## Link for Experiments Results: [<u>https://llmisp.github.io</u>](https://llmisp.github.io/)
+## Link for Experiments Results: [<u>https://fudanselab.github.io/lisp</u>](https://fudanselab.github.io/lisp)

 This link contains the information of the evaluation in our experiments.

-## How to use LLMISP
+## How to use LISP

 1. Prerequisites
     - A java library that exists in maven central repository.
     - A valid OpenAI API Key.